-1. In the Draft Article 2, treatment of express warranties has been controversial.
+1. In Article 2, treatment of express warranties has been controversial.
 This draft follows suggestions made, but not voted on, at the NCCUSL meeting that a draft closer to the original Article 2 would be preferable.
-These comments are especially important here since information products raise different policy questions about the nature and operation of the distribution chain than do goods.
+Information products raise different policy questions about the nature and operation of the distribution chain than do goods.
 Also, retaining, with some modifications, the current Article 2 structure allows this area to draw on the relatively rich body of law existing under current Article 2.

 2. This draft retains the "basis of the bargain" language used in current Article 2 and in Article 2A.
-The section has been modified to reflect three concerns.

-a.
-First, especially in data processing or remote access licenses, and in information services, the traditions of the UCC regarding warranty law are not followed and are often not appropriate.
-This draft in subsection (c) eliminates any warranty regarding the accuracy of the content of a publicly available information product unless there is specific agreement between the parties.
+This draft eliminates any warranty regarding the accuracy of the content of a publicly available information product unless there is specific agreement between the parties.